BPF Party: Modern history, participation in elections

 In 2011, following an internal conflict, more than 90 further members left BPF Party, including several prominent veterans of the original Belarusian Popular Front, such as Lyavon Barshchewski, Jury Chadyka, Vincuk Viačorka.
 This was sometimes described as a "second split" of the Belarusian Popular Front.

 In the Congress in September 2017, the new party leader Ryhor Kastusioŭ has been elected.
 The Congress decided also to nominate Alaksiej Janukievič and Belarusian-American attorney Juraś Ziankovič to the presidential office in the next elections.
 The final decision about the only candidate has to be made in the future.

-On April 12, 2021, Kastusiou was reported to have been arrested by the Belarusian KGB as part of its crackdown on protestors following the results of the 2020 Belarusian presidential election.
+On 12 April 2021, Kastusiou was reported to have been arrested by the Belarusian KGB as part of its crackdown on protestors following the results of the 2020 Belarusian presidential election.
 Officially Kastusiou and BPF members were accused of trying to organise an illegal coup (in which president Alexander Lukashenko was to be assassinated); the Russian FSB together with the KGB have claimed their arrests did prevent the coup to happen.
-On September 5, 2022, Kastusiou was sentenced to 10 years in jail by the Minsk Regional Court.
+On 5 September 2022, Kastusiou was sentenced to 10 years in jail by the Minsk Regional Court.

+On 14 August 2023 the BPF Party was banned by the Supreme Court of Belarus.